storybookjs/marko/docs/addons/writing-addons.md

 ```

 <div class="aside">
-Initializing a new Storybook installation through <code>npx -p @storybook/cli sb init</code> will grant us access to the necessary Storybook packages for our addon.
-If you're
-building your own standalone Storybook addon you'll need to set both React and Storybook packages as peer dependencies.
-Applying this change will prevent the addon from breaking Storybook in case there's different package versions available.
+Initializing Storybook adds the necessary building blocks for our addon.
+If you're building your own standalone Storybook addon set both React and Storybook packages as peer dependencies.
+It prevents the addon from breaking Storybook in case there's different versions available.
 </div>

-Next create a `.babelrc.js` file in the root directory with the following:
+Next, create a `.babelrc.js` file in the root directory with the following:

 <!-- prettier-ignore-start -->